3D-Inferno

 May 11, 2010

 It has been a long time since I updated the front page which could give the impression I have been not doing anything in the past months.
 I tried to expand the navmesh demo with swarm/boids movement on it and the result was quite satisfying.
-The swarms were again modified to support formations which you can see on the picture below.
+The swarms were again modified to support formations which you can see on the picture on the left.

 screenshot of a boids formation with 20 members following a leader